 For instance I’ve seen attempts to show the various channels that web traffic uses.
 A mini bar chart shows the varying number of sessions for desktop vs mobile vs tablet device for each marketing channel.

-The numbers of sessions per channel can vary dramatically.
+Does this work?
+No. The numbers of sessions per channel can vary dramatically.
 The number of sessions 100% is far from consistent.
+It would be clearer to show the popularity of each channel is by device type.

 Recognising how the web visitor thinks clarifies this.